javajet/learn-scala-by-example/README.md

-Any (and all) comments welcome; but please remember that these examples are designed _to demonstrate certain features of Scala_, and are not necessarily shining examples of how to write code generally.
+Any (and all) comments welcome; but please remember that these examples are designed _to demonstrate certain features of Scala_, and are not necessarily shining examples of how to write code more generally.

----
+## The Examples

 **1. Python `example-1.py`**